 During the planning phase, you will not only plan the recovery in your mind, but also to begin assembling the proper supplies for the method you choose.
 Think through each part that you will need, and ensure they are present.
 Lay out the parts, and make the connections in a methodical manner.
 There’s no reason to be running around.

 Once you have made all the proper connections, and before actually going through with the recovery, look at the set up and envision the forces on each part.
 Make extra sure that the components are rated to the expected pull force.
 Envision how the vehicle will move during the recovery.
 Will you encounter any potential hazards that were identified during the assessment?

 Envision where the equipment will fly if a component fails.
 Keep people well away from those areas.
 For instance, if using a snatch block for a change of direction pull, anywhere inside the V is considered a no-go area.

 Carry out the recovery while keeping in mind the warnings specific to that method.
-The individual method details are covered in depth on the next pages.
+The individual method details are covered in depth in the coming sections.